How Brexit Was Engineered By Foreign Billionaires To Bring About Economic Chaos – For Profit

 Daniel Bentley, editorial director at Civitas, said: “Civitas is an independent think-tank which conducts its research without fear or favour.
 We have no formal links with either Vote Leave or Business for Britain.
 There is absolutely no evidence, nor can it be reasonably deduced, that Civitas’s work is anything less than robust and accurate.
 Those claiming otherwise are committed pro-EU campaigners, who self-evidently have an agenda to undermine evidence which conflicts with their position.”

-At his point it should be noted that both Civitas and the IEA have been identified by Transparify (who rate the financial transparency of major think tanks), as being ‘highly opaque’ about how they are funded and who by.
-Transparify went on say the following: “A closer look at the highly opaque institutions on our list confirmed our hypothesis that think tanks that hide their donors usually have something to hide.
+At his point, it should be noted that both Civitas and the IEA have been identified by Transparify (who rate the financial transparency of major think tanks), as being ‘highly opaque’ about how they are funded and who by.
+Transparify went on to say the following: “A closer look at the highly opaque institutions on our list confirmed our hypothesis that think tanks that hide their donors usually have something to hide.
 For example, according to research compiled by TobaccoTactics, the Adam Smith Institute, the Centre for Policy Studies, and the Institute for Economic Affairs have all previously received undisclosed funding from tobacco companies, and all have produced research that was then used to lobby against stronger anti-smoking regulations.
 We found that the Adam Smith Institute has created a structure so opaque that it concealed not only who gave money, but also who took it, leaving us unable to determine where close to one million pounds given by American donors had ended up.
 Meanwhile, Policy Exchange has previously used evidence that appears to have been fabricated; the resulting report led to fake news headlines in several media outlets that had naively trusted “research” conducted by an opaque think tank.”

 All of these names you will read about in part three.

-PART THREE: By adding part one of this story to part two, you will start to gather that all these actors are connected one way or another.
+PART THREE: By adding part one of this story to part two, you will start to gather that all these actors are connected in one way or another.
 Part three identifies yet more actors whose end game is to bring about economic chaos in Britain, one which has been described as “disaster capitalism“, designed to significantly profit from a hard Brexit.
-“Here, a comparison could be made with Hong Kong, where a similar situation might arise in a UK under the stress of a hard Brexit, where many traditional firms have run for cover, or relocated in the EU, leaving many assets under-priced.”
+“Here, a comparison could be made with Hong Kong, where a similar situation might arise in the UK under the stress of a hard Brexit, where many traditional firms have run for cover, or relocated to the EU, leaving many assets under-priced.”